 - Workplace safety

 Preventive maintenance is performed when the benefits of the maintenance outweigh the risks and costs.
-The optimum frequency of preventive maintenance plan is developed by plotting the maintenance cost vs maintenance frequency curve and finding a balance as shown in Fig. 1
+The optimum frequency of the preventive maintenance plan is developed by plotting the maintenance cost vs maintenance frequency curve and finding a balance as shown in Fig. 1

 - Finding the end purpose (Reduce downtime or repair cost, Increase production rate or asset availability)